What are they and why does my organization need one?

 Who should fill out my VPAT?

 VPATs contain specific technical information about your products.
 They should be filled out by someone familiar with your products and with accessibility.
-Often a collaboration between technical and forward facing departments will produce the most accurate VPAT.
+Often collaboration between technical and forward-facing departments will produce the most accurate VPAT.
 As accessibility lawsuits become more and more common, it’s important to ensure the accuracy of your VPAT.
 Have a look at this page for more information about VPAT completion and validation.

 A note for those evaluating VPATs

 How to read and understand a VPAT will be covered in greater depth in a future blog post, but there are a few common pitfalls:

 - It is rare to see a VPAT that was both accurately completed AND listed zero exceptions.
 In general, a VPAT that lists a dozen exceptions is better than one that lists zero exceptions because it reflects that a real review has actually been conducted; existing issues are on the radar and in the pipeline for fixing.

 - Take note of the date the VPAT was completed.
 Many are created once and used as a static resource to tick the box in the government procurement process.
 Unless all development and bug fixes have halted on the product, a VPAT should never be more than a year old.

 - On the flip side, if the entire VPAT was completed in just a few days right before you received it, was it just written specifically for you?
 How much accuracy can be expected from a highly technical document that was thrown together at the last minute?